ktang92/Kevin-Sort/README.md

 Therefore our defintion of when a URL is in  normalized form, is a URL that abides by the above rules.
 Our definition of a valid URL is one that abides by these rules as well.

 Comparisons for URLs are handled by doing a string comparison (based on alphabetical ordering) on the normalized urls.
+This means that two URLs that normalize to the same URL are considered equivalent when the '==' comparator is used.
+This is true even if the original URLs are not the same.

 <strong>Group Design Portion</strong>
 <strong>November 21st Release</strong>